 He's going to get me.

 The hem of her skirt danced around her knees – swish, swish – it was such a faint sound, but she tried to focus on it.
-She tried not to think about the sound of her pursuer, as the sound of his footsteps fell in line with the echo of her, or the sound of his labored breathing that matched hers.
+She tried not to think about the echoing footsteps behind her that indicated her pursuer was drawing closer, or the fact that their labored breathing was just as loud as hers and the fact that she could hear it meant they were almost upon her.
 Blink away reality, she told herself, because all of this had to be a bad dream.

 Going to get me...